-Enjoy some of the best shopping London has to offer in the vibrant West End - home of luxury in London.
+Enjoy some of London's best shopping in the vibrant West End - home of luxury goods and brands.
 Amazing tourist attractions, Theatreland, art galleries, excellent restaurants and pubs abound in this district.
 There's so much to explore.
-Travel around by bus, tube, taxi or bike.....
+Travel around by bus, tube, taxi, bike or rickshaw.....

-London's exclusive Mayfair is a great place for designer stores, as well as art galleries and high end establishments.
+London's exclusive Mayfair is a great place for designer stores, art galleries and high end establishments.
 Our properties include very exclusive apartments for the discerning guest.

-The famous Oxford Street has long been a popular shopping destination and offers a huge range of vibrant stores along it's length.
+The famous Oxford Street has long been a popular shopping destination and offers a huge variety of vibrant stores along it's length.

-In London's Covent Garden area, you can enjoy the street theatre and take a stroll round the market selling all kinds of nic-nacs and jewellery.
-Charming restaurants and boutiques abound and there is the famous London Transport Museum where you can see how London's public transport network evolved through the years.
+In London's Covent Garden area, you can enjoy performance artists engaging in entertaining street theatre and take a stroll round the market selling nic-nacs and jewellery.
+Charming restaurants and boutiques abound and there is the famous London Transport Museum where you can gain a fascinating insight into how London's public transport network evolved through the years.

 Enjoy a wander round the National Gallery, an art museum in Trafalgar Square in the City of Westminster.
 Founded in 1824, it houses a myriad collection of over 2,300 paintings dating from the mid-13th century to 1900, altarpieces to the Impressionists.
-It is open daily and you can enjoy a daily guided tour on (Monday to Friday).
-It houses The Espresso Bar, as well as The National Dining Rooms which offers stunning views across Trafalgar Square and boasts a menu that showcases the best of British produce.
+It is open daily and offers guided tours.
+It houses The Espresso Bar, as well as the beautiful Ochre restaurant and Muriel's Kitchen cafe.
+A great place for ladies who lunch!

 Marble Arch is a great place to stay - wander across to Hyde Park and enjoy one of London's magnificent green areas.
 There's a multiplex cinema right there and, of course, it is at the end of Oxford Street with it's fabulous array of shops.

-Marylebone is a charming area and offers a quiet, peaceful vibe with easy access to Regent's Park.
+Marylebone is a charming area and its village atmosphere offers a quiet, peaceful vibe with easy access to Regent's Park.
 The area is exclusive and popular with guests and visitors alike.
-Marylebone High Street - well known for its homeware and antique stores - has a diverse choice of beautiful boutiques and independent shops and has a lovely villagey feel.
-The beautiful, galleried bookstore Daunt Books is a lovely sanctuary for bookworms.
+Marylebone High Street - well known for its homeware and antique stores - has a diverse choice of beautiful boutiques and independent shops.
+The beautiful, Edwardian, galleried bookstore Daunt Books is a sanctuary for bookworms.
 Independent cafes, fish markets and chic, trendy shops abound in this charming area which is not far from Hyde Park, Mayfair, St John's Wood, Paddington and Regents Park.
 Other points of interest nearby include Oxford Street, the West End, St Christopher's Place, Selfridges, Madame Tussauds Wax Museum and Sherlock Holmes Museum.
 Art buffs will enjoy the Wallace Collection, which is reputed to be one of the best collections of fine art, porcelain and furnishings in the world.
 After you have enjoyed browsing the local shops and museums you can head to one of the many popular bars to unwind before retiring to one of the charming period apartments we offer in the Marylebone area.

 Theatreland is great for a whole host of entertainment - shows, musicals, restaurants etc. So many opportunities to see so many great things.